 For some reason instead of the main event we get footage of Kamala being harassed by Kimchee and Harvey Whippleman and then Slick coming out and Kamala turning face.

-Match 4: Damian Demento vs. The Undertaker (w/ Paul Bearer)
+Match 4: Damien Demento vs. The Undertaker (w/ Paul Bearer)

-Damian Demento is already in the ring laughing and talking to himself.
+Damien Demento is already in the ring laughing and talking to himself.
 The Undertaker heads out with Paul Bearer.
 It’s weird how unimportant he seems here.
-He’s just a big guy with a cheesy gimmick, same as Damian Demento.
+He’s just a big guy with a cheesy gimmick, same as Damien Demento.

 The bell rings and Demento hits Taker in the face a bunch but Taker no-sells it.
 Taker gets in control and hits “Old School,” which I suppose at this point in his career is just “School.”